PSUmodeling/Cycles/docs/index.md

 #### `DAILY_NITROGEN_OUT`

-Set to `1` to write an output file named `N.dat` with daily values for pools and fluxes in the N cycle, including soil profile stocks of organic N, nitrate N, and ammonium N, and rates of mineralization and immobilization, nitrification, gaseous N losses, and leaching losses.
+Set to `1` to write an output file named `N.dat` with daily values for pools and fluxes in the N cycle, including soil profile stocks of organic N, nitrate N, and ammonium N, and rates of N mineralization and immobilization, nitrification, gaseous N losses, and N leaching losses.

 #### `DAILY_SOIL_CARBON_OUT`